 Hurricane Katrina Tours in New Orleans

-This post is a self-guided Hurricane Katrina Tour.
+This post covers Hurricane Katrina tours, both guided and self-guided.
 Many people who visit New Orleans are interested in visiting areas that were affected by Hurricane Katrina, which stormed through in 2005 and to see the revitalization that has taken place since.
-We have set up this self-guided tour so that you can use your car or bike to visit.
-Total time should be 2-3 hours by car and 5 hours by bike.
-Be sure to check out our full list of self guided New Orleans tours.

 TIP: If you are looking to save money on New Orleans attractions, consider a tourist discount pass.

 - Tour departs at 1 pm every day.

 - Ticket prices

 - $31 – Child (6-12)